NicholasBoll/canvas-kit/modules/popup/react/README.md

 A Popup component that allows you to render content above another.

-Note: This popup does not include a positioning engined.
-In our example we use our Popper
+Note: This popup does not include a positioning engine.
+In our example we use our Popper component to wrap our Popup component and position it, which is a wrapper to Popper.js.

 ## Installation